MichaelTMatthews/MiniHack/README.md

 ```

-NOTE: If you want to extend / develop NLE, please install the package as follows:
+NOTE: If you want to extend / develop MiniHack, please install the package as follows:

 ``` bash
 $ git clone https://github.com/MiniHackPlanet/MiniHack --recursive